Autodesk-Forge/forge-tutorial-postman/ModelDerivative_01/instructions/task-2.md

 ## Obtain Signed URL

 1. Use the following GET HTTP request to obtain the signed URL. https://developer.api.autodesk.com/oss/v2/buckets//objects//signeds3upload?minutesExpiration=
-   i.

 2. Provide an Access token Authorization in Headers.

-3. Define URI Parameters for Bucket key, Object key, and Upload key.

 Note the use of `ossBucketkey` and `ossSourceFileObjectKey` as URI parameters.

+3. Set the Postman environment variable `ossSourceFileObjectKey` to `box.ipt`, which you will use as the Object Key.

 4. Define minutes expiration in Query parameters.

-5. Click the **Body** tab.

-6. Click **Send**.
+5. Click **Send**.
 This sends the request, and updates the following Postman environment variables:

    | Variable Name              | Description                                                                                 |
    |----------------------------|---------------------------------------------------------------------------------------------|